codeking4u/wall-z/README.md

 # Project Wall-Z

-Assignment web application in which users are able to draw walls on top of floor plan images.
+This web application tool lets you draw walls on top of the floor plan images.
+It makes reviewing and correcting floor plans quick and easy.

 ### Preview